Films Act 1980

-The Films Act 1980 is an act of the Parliament of the United Kingdom.
+The Films Act 1980 (c.
+41) is an act of the Parliament of the United Kingdom.
 The act allowed the National Film Finance Corporation to exercise its powers in relation to financing the production of films for an extended period, gave further funding to the Corporation and amended the laws around the quotas of British films.

 Provisions

 The provisions of the act include: